 Working with a sprint goal is a powerful agile practice.
-This post helps you understand what sprint goals are, why they matter, how to write and to track them.
+This post helps you understand what sprint goals are, why they matter, hand you can write and track them.

 The Sprint Goal Explained

-A sprint goal summarises the desired outcome of an iteration.
-It provides a shared objective, and it states why it’s worthwhile undertaking the sprint.
-Sample sprint goals are “Learn about the right user interaction for the registration feature”, or “Provide the missing reporting functionality”.
+A sprint goal describes the purpose of a sprint.
+It provides a shared objective, and states why it’s worthwhile undertaking the sprint.
+Sample sprint goals are “Learn about the right user interaction for the registration feature” and “Make the reporting feature available to the users”.
+If you use a product goal, then each sprint goal should be a step towards this overarching objective.

 Sprint Goal Benefits